Internal Medicine

 Ophthalmology

-Management of eye conditions such as complicated corneal ulceration is difficult in the field.
-These cases often require hospitalisation for intensive treatment to optimise outcome.
-We have a large care team of equine clinicians, nurses and students who provide round the clock care including frequent (often hourly) medication of the eye via subpalpebral lavage systems if necessary.
+Managing complex eye conditions, such as complicated corneal ulceration, often necessitates hospitalisation for intensive treatment to achieve the best outcomes.
+Our dedicated team of equine clinicians, nurses, and students is available around the clock, providing frequent (often hourly) medication of the eye through subpalpebral lavage systems when needed.

 Dermatology